TwinPush/api-docs/user-manual-en.md

 ### Your First App
-Now the workspace of your App is already created in TwinPush, you can see a Dashboard for your App.
-Next, you should integrate the TwinPush SDK into your mobile application and upload your certificate in order to send notifications.
+Now the workspace of your App is already created in TwinPush, you will land into your App Dashboard.
+Next, you must integrate the TwinPush SDK into your mobile application and upload your certificate in order to send notifications.
 Follow the [SDK instructions here](http://www.twinpush.com/quickstart).

 [![](http://i.imgur.com/DTKxllIl.png)](http://i.imgur.com/DTKxllI.png)